-coule to chitchat and don't lot them chitchat.
-Got them to the point investigately.
-If they meansite or try to postpore for a later undefined call, orel three is and get three to come to the point.
-If they go into a lang description of a greatebac, set it with, Tkanel, serve is inter-rupt, but 1 have a call in five minutes.
-What can 1 do to help cost?
-You might instead say, "[Name], sorry to interrupt, but I have a call in five-minutes.
+public:nnels:etext:q a http://bclc.wiki.libraries.coop/doku.php?id=public:nnels:etext:q a&rev=1713376961 Last update: 2024/04/17 18:02 cale to chircher and dealt for them chirches.
+Get the to the point increadiantly.
+If they meansite or try to postpore for all undefined call, orel three is and prt three to come to the point.
+If the time a lang description of a prevention, next in with, "Mannel, server to in rapt, but I have a call in five minutes.
+What can I do to help out?" nder or try to postpone for a later ten to come to the point.
+If they go might instead say, "[Name], sorry to interrupt, but I have a call in five-minutes.
 Can you send me an e-mail?"